 GVOKE is effective in treating hypoglycemia only if sufficient hepatic glycogen is present.
 Patients in states of starvation, with adrenal insufficiency or chronic hypoglycemia, may not have adequate levels of hepatic glycogen for GVOKE administration to be effective.
 Patients with these conditions should be treated with glucose.

-Necrolytic migratory erythema (NME), a skin rash commonly associated with glucagonomas has been reported postmarketing following continuous glucagon infusion and resolved with discontinuation of the glucagon.
+Necrolytic migratory erythema (NME), a skin rash commonly associated with glucagonomas (glucagon-producing tumors) and characterized by scaly, pruritic erythematous plaques, bullae, and erosions, has been reported postmarketing following continuous glucagon infusion.
+NME lesions may affect the face, groin, perineum and legs or be more widespread.
+In the reported cases NME resolved with discontinuation of the glucagon, and treatment with corticosteroids was not effective.
 Should NME occur, consider whether the benefits of continuous glucagon infusion outweigh the risks.
-Glucagon administered to patients with glucagonoma may cause secondary hypoglycemia.

 Most common (>5%) adverse reactions associated with GVOKE are nausea, vomiting, injection site edema (raised 1 mm or greater), and hypoglycemia.